-Susan Lucci, 73, Celebrates ‘New Beginnings’ In High-Heels & A Strapless Sundress
+Susan Lucci, 73, Celebrates 'New Beginnings' In High-Heels & A Strapless Sundress

-Susan Lucci was in high spirits in her latest Instagram video, where she enjoyed some new beginnings outdoors while frolicking in a cute outfit, defying her 73 years.
+Susan Lucci was in high spirits in her latest Instagram video, in which she enjoyed some new beginnings outdoors while frolicking in a cute outfit, defying her 73 years.

 The former daytime star walked in a green garden surrounded by decorative grasses, shrubs, and other plants.
 She wore a mixed media strapless sundress with orange animal print, blue, black, and white designs.
 The footage featured her walking through a break in the plants as her maxi gown flowed around her fit legs.
 The garment's low back showcased her toned shoulders and arms.
 She accessorized with a bracelet and a large ring.